Opening doors for biology students to apply for UCalgary engineering

 How will it help me get into engineering?

-We know from experience that students who do well in high school biology and mathematics tend to do well in engineering courses.
-This summer institute will help you experience more about bioengineering, while also preparing you with the physics foundation you need to enter your first year engineering courses.
+Students who do well in high school biology and mathematics tend to do well in engineering.
+This summer institute introduces you to bioengineering and provides the physics foundation you need to enter your first-year engineering courses.